Victim of Changes

 The song is a combination of two songs by two Judas Priest singers: "Whiskey Woman", by Priest founder Al Atkins and guitarist K. K. Downing, and "Red Light Lady" by later singer Rob Halford.
-Live versions of the song appear on several of the band's live albums, such as Unleashed in the East, '98 Live Meltdown and Live in London.
+Live versions of the song appear on several of the band's live albums, such as Unleashed in the East (1979), '98 Live Meltdown (1998) and Live in London (2003).

 Background

 Judas Priest formed in 1969 in Birmingham.
-Vocalist co-founder Al Atkins chose the band's name and contributed to much of the band's early material.
-One of these songs was "Whiskey Woman", co-written with guitarist K. K. Downing, which later became part of "Victim of Changes" along with "Red Light Lady" by Atkins' replacement Rob Halford, which he brought from his previous band, Hiroshima.
+Co-founder and lead-vocalist Al Atkins and contributed to much of the band's early material.
+One of these songs was "Whiskey Woman", co-written with guitarist K. K. Downing, which later became part of "Victim of Changes" along with "Red Light Lady" written by Atkins' replacement Rob Halford, which he brought from his previous band, Hiroshima.
 Judas Priest often opened with "Red Light Lady" after Halford joined.
 The band recorded demos of "Victim of Changes", as well as "The Ripper", "Genocide", and "Tyrant" while making their first album, Rocka Rolla (1974), but did not release these songs until their second album, Sad Wings of Destiny (1976).

-Composition

-The song opens with a fade-in dual guitar passage that flows into the song's main riffs.
-A linear pattern is followed until the staccato section in the bridge.
-The song's first main guitar solo follows afterward, played by K. K. Downing.
-The bridge section finishes and goes into a lighter, more mellow section that soon intensifies.
-The second solo, played by Glenn Tipton, comes during the heavy section.
-The song returns to the main riff and finishes with Rob Halford's banshee-like screams.
-The lyrics are about a failing relationship due to a woman's alcoholism.
-The song is written in the key of E minor.